 The Siberian Husky is known for its mesmerizing blue eyes or a combination of eye colors.
 However, the Alaskan cousin will mostly have just brown eyes.
 And when it comes to size, Alaskans tend to be just slightly smaller, though weighing almost the same.

 Unlike the Siberian Husky, the Alaskan Husky is unregistered breed.
-They are still considered to be a hybrid dog today.
-Siberians work, but they’re also show dogs that compete in the AKC shows, which may explain why one is recognized and not the other.
+They’re still considered a hybrid dog today.
+Siberians work, but they’re also show dogs that compete in shows, which may explain why one is recognized and not the other.